varun1505/simply-poll/readme.txt

 = 1.5 =
 * Added an icon to the administration link
 * Added a widget that allows you to choose a poll to display
+* Added the option to change the transition speed

 = 1.4 =